2016-2017 Graduate Working Groups on Global Issues

 Contact: Farah Hegazi / email@example.com

 From Mumbai to Tunis to Quito, protests over water provision or lack thereof seem to be garnering increased attention.
-While there has been much progress over the last 25 years in increasing access to such basic services, there remains room for improvement, including in countries that have achieved 100% access to improved water and sanitation, as on-the-ground disparities remain, manifested in informal water markets and protests.
+While there has been much progress over the last 25 years in increasing access to such basic services, there remains room for improvement, including in countries that have achieved 100% access to improved water and sanitation, while on-the-ground disparities continue - manifested in informal water markets and protests.
 As such, the purpose of this working group is to bring together students and faculty from across Duke University to explore the political factors explaining inequalities in service provision in developing and developed countries.

 - Small-Scale Fisheries & Conservation